Energy Release Theory:

 - Prevent the transfer or origin of energy. e.
 Substitution – using toluene instead of Ix not keeping the car running, dipping ins spraying, shot blasting instead of san b.

 - Reduce the amount of energy transfer. i.t vehicle or machine at slow speed, quantity or concentration of hazardous chemicals.

-- Prevent release of energy. e.g. flameproof fitting in flammable area, fall arrestor dyke to stop spread of chemical, safe o’ pipe or level cut off device.
+- Prevent release of energy. e.g. flameproof fitting in the flammable area, fall arrestor dike to stop the spread of chemical, safe o’ pipe or level cut off the device.

-- Change the rate of release or distribution released energy. e.g. reduce the road slope, use inhibitor to reduce rate of reaction, sprinkler reduce rate of burning, scrubber to scrub toxic gas, condenser to liquefy organic vapour.
+- Change the rate of release or distribution released energy. e.g. reduce the road slope, use an inhibitor to reduce the rate of reaction, sprinkler reduce the rate of burning, a scrubber to scrub toxic gas, a condenser to liquefy organic vapor.

-- Strengthen the structure or person susceptible damage. e.g. fire resistant wall, training workers and vaccination for disease.
+- Strengthen the structure or person susceptible damage. e.g. fire-resistant wall, training workers and vaccination for the disease.

 - Speedy measures to restore normal condition rehabilitation of injured worker, repair damage machine or vehicle.